Founders4Schools has the support of many stakeholders from the worlds of education, philanthropy, banking that support our important work.

 Mary has an MSc from London Business School and she was awarded an OBE in 2000.
 She is an honorary Fellow of Birkbeck and Goldsmiths, both University of London colleges, and has an honorary doctorate from the University of Gloucestershire.

-Prior to SAP, Melissa was an Area Vice President of Sales for EMEA and APAC at salesforce.com and has spent more than 20 years in technology as a leader in the digital space delivering innovative and transformative enterprise cloud solutions for customers around the globe.
+Prior to SUSE, Melissa was an Area Vice President of Sales for EMEA and APAC at salesforce.com and has spent more than 20 years in technology as a leader in the digital space delivering innovative and transformative enterprise cloud solutions for customers around the globe.
 She is dedicated to building high performing sales teams, ensuring diversity across the business and developing multi-channel go to market strategies.

 ComputerWeekly’s 2015 Personality of the Year UK for Cloud Computing, one of 2016’s Top 10 most influential women in UK technology, awarded the Technology Woman of Achievement award by Women in the City and as head of the technology group of the 30% Club, Melissa endeavours to ensure that more women are represented at the top of leading technology companies across Europe and globally.
 Melissa has been appointed as the Global Customer Organisation Executive Sponsor for Diversity and Inclusion at SAP and continues to prioritise D&I programs across functions and roles.